-As the month comes to a close, we wanted to highlight 22 companies clearly committed to celebrating and supporting their Hispanic and Latinx employees both year round and during Hispanic Heritage Month.
-Through initiatives including employee resource groups, events, mentorship, and advancement opportunities, these 22 companies show their appreciation for the contributions and culture of their Hispanic and Latinx American employees.
+During this month, we wanted to highlight 27 companies clearly committed to celebrating and supporting their Hispanic and Latinx employees both year round and during Hispanic Heritage Month.
+Through initiatives including employee resource groups, events, mentorship, and advancement opportunities, these 27 companies show their appreciation for the contributions and culture of their Hispanic and Latinx American employees.

 For 21 years, Aflac has been recognized by the LATINA Style 50 Report as one of the 50 Best Companies for Latinas to Work.
 This insurance company has spearheaded multiple initiatives to increase Hispanic representation throughout the company.
 Latinx employees don’t just fill positions on Aflac’s internal Diversity Council but also sit in several senior executive roles – like Catherine Hernandez-Blades, the company’s chief ESG and communications officer who was named the LATINA Style Corporate Executive of the Year in 2018.
 The company also makes sure to support the Hispanic community outside the office.
 A key example, Aflac sponsoring the Tri-City Latino Festival-- a festival designed to bring people from all walks of life together to celebrate all Latin culture.